 One of the best and easiest trade show booth ideas is to start building excitement for your booth long before the event starts.

-Use social media to give hints about some of the amazing things you’ll have at your booth.
+Use social media to give hints about some of the amazing things you’ll have at your trade show booth.
 Get pictures from the event coordinators and post them on your company Facebook page as the trade show gets closer.

 You can even post a few giveaway ideas and have your social media followers vote on their favorite ones.
 Building up this excitement before the event will keep people interested in your booth and make them much more likely to stop by during the trade show.